stephen-carver-dc8/seas-8405-carver-hw8/deliverables/report.md

 ![Arch Diagram](./architecture-diagram.svg)

-# OAuth 2.0 and OIDC Flows
+## OAuth 2.0 and OIDC Flows

 The system primarily uses the OpenID Connect (OIDC) Authorization Code Flow for user authentication and the OAuth 2.0 Bearer Token mechanism for API authorization.

 a.
 OIDC Authorization Code Flow (User Login):

-    Initiation:
+   1. Initiation:
         The user accesses the Flask app's homepage (/) and clicks "Login".
         The /login route in the Flask app initiates the OIDC flow.
         A unique nonce is generated and stored in the user's session to mitigate replay attacks.
         The Flask app, acting as an OIDC Relying Party (Client), redirects the user's browser to Keycloak's authorization endpoint (keycloak.authorize_redirect).
 The request includes client_id, scope ('openid email profile'), response_type=code, redirect_uri, and the nonce.

-    User Authentication at Keycloak:
+   2. User Authentication at Keycloak:
         The user is presented with Keycloak's login page.
         The user enters their credentials (e.g., test-user / password).

-    Authorization Grant (Code):
+   3. Authorization Grant (Code):
         Upon successful authentication, Keycloak generates an authorization code and redirects the user back to the Flask app's redirect_uri (/auth).
 The authorization code is included as a query parameter.

-    Token Exchange:
+   4. Token Exchange:
         The /auth route in the Flask app receives the authorization code.
         The Flask app makes a back-channel request to Keycloak's token endpoint (keycloak.authorize_access_token()), exchanging the authorization code, its client_id, and client_secret for an ID Token and an Access Token.
 (The flask-client is confidential, so it uses its secret).

-    Token Validation & Session Creation:
+   5. Token Validation & Session Creation:
-        The Flask app validates the received ID Token:
+        * The Flask app validates the received ID Token:
             The signature is verified using Keycloak's public keys (implicitly handled by authlib using the server_metadata_url).
             The nonce is validated against the one stored in the session.
             Other claims like iss (issuer) and aud (audience) are also validated (implicitly by authlib).
-        User information from the ID Token (userinfo) is stored in the session.
+        * User information from the ID Token (userinfo) is stored in the session.
-        The user is then redirected to the /profile page, which displays their information.
+        * The user is then redirected to the /profile page, which displays their information.

 b.
 OAuth 2.0 Bearer Token (API Authorization):

-    Client Request:
+   1. Client Request:
         A client (e.g., cURL, another application) makes a request to a protected API endpoint in the Flask app (e.g., /protected).
         The request must include an Access Token (obtained via an OAuth 2.0 grant, like the ROPC grant enabled for the client or the one obtained during OIDC login) in the Authorization header as a Bearer token (e.g., Authorization: Bearer <your_token>).

-    Token Validation at Flask App (Resource Server):
+   2. Token Validation at Flask App (Resource Server):
         The Flask app extracts the token from the header.
         It fetches Keycloak's JSON Web Key Set (JWKS) URI (/protocol/openid-connect/certs) to get the public keys.
         The Access Token's signature is verified using these public keys.
         Claims such as iss, aud, and exp (expiration) are validated.

-    Access Control:
+   3. Access Control:
         If the token is valid, the Flask app grants access to the protected resource and returns the requested data.
         If the token is missing, invalid, or expired, a 401 Unauthorized error is returned.

 c.
 Resource Owner Password Credentials (ROPC) Grant:

-    The Keycloak client flask-client has directAccessGrantsEnabled: true set in its configuration.
+* The Keycloak client flask-client has directAccessGrantsEnabled: true set in its configuration.
 This means the ROPC grant type is allowed.
-    The test.py script demonstrates how to obtain an access token directly using this grant by sending a POST request to Keycloak's token endpoint with grant_type=password, client_id, client_secret, username, and password.
+* The test.py script demonstrates how to obtain an access token directly using this grant by sending a POST request to Keycloak's token endpoint with grant_type=password, client_id, client_secret, username, and password.
 This flow is typically used by trusted first-party applications but is generally discouraged for third-party clients or if a more secure flow like Authorization Code is feasible.

-# Security Analysis: STRIDE Threat Modeling
+## Security Analysis: STRIDE Threat Modeling

 The STRIDE model helps identify potential security threats:

 S - Spoofing Identity

-- Threat: An attacker impersonates a legitimate user, client pplication (Flask), or the Identity Provider (Keycloak).
+- Threat: An attacker impersonates a legitimate user, client application (Flask), or the Identity Provider (Keycloak).
     - User Spoofing: Gaining access to user credentials (e.g., test-user/password) through phishing, weak passwords, or credential stuffing.
     - Flask App Spoofing: A malicious application tries to impersonate the legitimate Flask client to Keycloak.
     - Keycloak Spoofing: An attacker sets up a fake Keycloak instance to harvest credentials (phishing).